-On or about January 26, 2021, PSESD provided written notice of this incident to affected individuals, which includes thirty-two thousand four hundred nineteen (32,419) Washington residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. PSESD also posted notice of this incident on its website on January 11, 2021 and provided notification to statewide media in Washington on January 11, 2021.
+On February 12, 2021, written notice of this incident was provided to the individuals potentially affected, which included approximately seven hundred and seventy-one (771) Washington residents.
+Written notice was provided in substantially the same form as the letter attached here as Exhibit A.